 - A mix of these colours

 - (Sleeveless) vests fail to comply with rules prescribed by the Saskatchewan Government.

 - Camouflage clothing should only be worn for bear hunting, practiced only by archers.

-- If you are using a rifle or powder rifle, you must wear the same clothing as for the deer
+- If you are using a rifle or powder rifle, you must wear coloured clothing as indicated above.

 - An orange cap or tuque (mandatory only for whitetail deer hunting) – available at the outfitters